Dental Radiology

 There are several types of dental x-rays, each with a different purpose.
 Among the most common are bitewing, periapical, full mouth series, and panoramic.

 • Periapical x-rays: show the roots of the teeth and the surrounding bone.
-They typically show more of the tooth and jawbone than the bitewing x-ray and can help diagnose specific problems such as abscesses near the root of the tooth.
+They typically show more of the tooth and jawbone than the bitewing x-ray and can help diagnose specific problems, such as abscesses near the root of the tooth.

 Are X-Rays Safe?

-Dental X-ray exams are safe; however, they do require very low levels of radiation exposure, which makes the risk of potentially harmful effects very small.
+Dental X-ray exams are safe; however, they do require very low levels of radiation exposure.
+This makes the risk of potentially harmful effects very small.
 Dental x-ray tools and techniques are designed to limit the body’s exposure to radiation and every precaution is taken to ensure that radiation exposure is As Low As Reasonable Achievable (the ALARA principle).
 A leaded apron and/or a leaded thyroid collar may be used to shield the abdomen and thyroid.

 Information Sources: https://www.mouthhealthy.org/en/az-topics/x/x-rays and Aetna’s “Dental X-Rays” Patient Information